 Check Your Balance

 If you need to know exactly how much you have in your account—and how much is really available for spending—the best place to get that information is online.

 If you need help with service issues, try taking care of business online.
 Especially if you’re not in a hurry, it might be easiest to send electronic requests to a customer service agent instead of calling.
 Self-service options are also available, and that may even be your fastest option.
 You can change your address, order copies of checks, and handle other routine tasks yourself.

-In addition to deposit accounts (like checking and savings accounts), you can also borrow online.
-Traditional banks let you fill out applications, and newer online lenders make borrowing completely different—it’s easier to get approved, faster, and possibly even less expensive to borrow.
+In addition to opening deposit accounts such as checking and savings, you can also borrow online.
+Traditional banks let you fill out applications, and newer online lenders make borrowing completely different; it’s easier to get approved, faster, and possibly even less expensive to borrow.

-- Information requests: Think twice before you provide personal information online.
-Your bank will never contact you by phone, email, or text and ask for your account number, Social Security Number, password, or PIN (those requests are almost always phishing scams).
+Think twice before you provide personal information online.
+Your bank will never contact you by phone, email, or text and ask for your account number, Social Security number, password, or PIN.
+Those requests are almost always phishing scams.

-- Public places: Avoid using public networks to access bank accounts (including free hotspots at coffee shops, and even hotel networks).
+Avoid using public networks to access bank accounts (including free hotspots at coffee shops and hotel networks).
 If possible, save those tasks for when you’re at home or at work on a network you trust.
 If you have to conduct business while out and about, use your phone’s cellular data connection instead.
 Likewise, public computers (like those found at libraries) are not a good option for online banking.

-If your account is affected by fraud or errors, there’s a decent chance that you’ll be protected (in your personal accounts—your business accounts are another matter).
+If your account is affected by fraud or errors, there’s a decent chance your personal accounts will be protected (your business accounts are another matter).
 Federal law protects consumers from certain unauthorized transfers, but you have to notify your bank of any problems quickly to get maximum protection.